 The quayside at St Ives is beautiful with beaches, galleries and gift shops galore in this pretty town, with divine waterfront restaurants, eateries and traditional inns offering fresh Cornish fayre.

 All on one level.
-Three bedrooms; 2 x double, one with en suite shower room with shower, basin and WC.
+Three bedrooms; 2 x double, one with en suite shower room with shower and basin.
 1 x twin.
 Bathroom with bath, separate shower, basin and WC.
 Open plan sitting with wood burner/dining room, kitchen.

 About the location